 Researchers who need to make video recordings can use either iPads or cameras.
 In general, iPads should be used because a PIN code can be activated to lock and encrypt the device, whereas this is not feasible for camera SD cards.
 Cameras are only superior to iPads with regards to zooming options and light capture in dark environments.
 If these features are not important, researchers making video recordings should use iPads with a PIN code.
 If zooming and light capture are essential to the research project, a safe must be used for storing cameras during transport.

-If you borrowed a portable device from the VU or the TO3 lending service, it is important to permanently remove all of your files from the device as per the instructions from TO3.
+If you borrowed a portable device from VU IT or the TO3 lending service, it is important to permanently remove all of your files from the device as per the instructions from TO3.
 Any files that are important for research, particularly for archiving, should be stored on an appropriate VU storage option prior to the removal of the data from the portable device.
 Also make sure to turn off the PIN code or biometric access on Tablets/Smartphones/iPads/iPods prior to returning them.

 Not all data are stored digitally.
 Analog data (paper notes, bodily materials with identifying labels, cassette recordings, photographs etc) may also be sensitive and these data should still be transported securely and with care.
 The safest option for storing these materials is in a locked briefcase or a portable locked safe.
 If these measures are absolutely not possible, it is strongly recommended not to use public transportation for travelling to and from the data collection site, particularly if the data are “Red”, “Orange” or “Yellow” data.
 Obviously public transportation is often the only option for many researchers and research assistants, therefore, if public transportation must be used, make sure to review the tips below on physically transporting data in a safe manner.